-8: Mondrian was drawn to the simplicity of a flower while contemplating its complexity at the same time.
+8: Mondrian was drawn to the simplicity of a flower while contemplating its rich and articulated inner structure at the same time.

 A theme repeatedly addressed around 1900 is a landscape at the center of which we see a village church (4).
-It is the St. Jakob's Church in the village of Winterswijk where the artist's family has been living in.
+It is the St. Jakob's Church in the village of Winterswjik where the artist's family has been living in.